WhateverMars/random_string_generator/README.md

 ## word_counter.py

 This short simple program counts words in a given string.
 I use it in command line to quickly see how long any document or paragraph is.

+## randStringGenerator.html and randStringGenerator.js

+This is functional the same as rand_str_gen.py but in javascript.
+The html page allows the user to input the desired length of string and then it returns a randomly generated string below the input.